MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-passport-number.md

 ### <a name="pattern"></a>Modello

-Due lettere e seguita da sei cifre
+Due lettere e seguite da sei cifre

 ### <a name="checksum"></a>Checksum